AsalKhajehBv/advanced-programming-ta-materials/session_3/math_tools_project/README.md

 # math_tools

 **math_tools** is a small Python library containing math helper functions, designed for quick use in projects.
-It includes arithmetic, number theory, combinatorics, statistics, algebra, and utility functions.

 ## **Features**